berenslab/interpretable_FM/readme.md

 # Dual-IFM: Interpretable Foundation Model for Retinal Fundus Images

 This repository contains the code for the paper ["Towards Interpretable Foundation Models for Retinal Fundus Images"](https://arxiv.org/pdf/2603.18846).
-We introduce a foundation model for retinal fundus images that is interpretable-by-design in two ways: **local interpretability** for individual images through class evidence maps faithful to the decision-making process, and **global interpretability** for entire datasets through a 2D projection layer for direct visualization of the representation space.
+We introduce Dual-IFM, an interpretable foundation model for retinal fundus images that combines local explanations with a direct visualization of the representation space.

 ![Dual-IFM architecture](images/architecture.png)